 Along with the colorful handicrafts, the unique local dishes in Sam Nua market also pique the curiosity of visitors, such as jeow mak len (a spicy chili dip), various dried meats, smoked meats, sausages, dried buffalo bile, dried beef bile, dried rats, and green frogs.

-Sam Neua town center today.
+The town center of Sam Neua today.

 Duy Tung